-Children who were exposed to efavirenz in utero to prevent HIV transmission from their infected mother were 60% more likely to acquire a neurological condition when compared with children exposed to other regimens, according to research presented at IDWeek 2018.
+Children who were exposed to efavirenz in utero to prevent HIV transmission from their infected mother were 60% more likely to acquire a neurological condition compared with children exposed to other regimens, according to research presented at IDWeek 2018.

-Claudia S. Crowell, MD, MPH, assistant professor of pediatrics at the University of Washington and Seattle Children’s Hospital, told Infectious Diseases in Children that the study’s aim was to assess the long-term safety of fetal and infant exposure to different regimens of prophylactic antiretroviral therapy (ART).
+Claudia S. Crowell, MD, MPH, assistant professor of pediatrics at the University of Washington and Seattle Children’s Hospital, told Infectious Diseases in Children that the study’s aim was to assess the long-term safety of fetal and infant exposure to different regimens of prophylactic ART.

 To further explore the effects of ART regimens during pregnancy, the researchers assessed the outcomes of children enrolled in a longitudinal observational cohort study run by the Pediatric HIV/AIDS Cohort Study network.
 Specifically, Crowell and colleagues analyzed the frequency of neurologic cases, including microcephaly, febrile seizures, seizure disorders, ophthalmologic disorders and other neurologic conditions.

-When Crowell and colleagues examined specific ART regimens, 60% of mothers used protease inhibitor-based medications, 16% used non-nucleoside reverse transcriptase inhibitor-based medications and 7% used both drugs.
+When Crowell and colleagues examined specific ART regimens, 70% of mothers used protease inhibitor-based medications, and 19% used non-nucleoside reverse transcriptase inhibitor-based medications, like those containing efavirenz.

-The researchers observed that children exposed to efavirenz were more likely to have a neurological condition (adjusted RR, 1.60; 95% CI, 0.99-2.58) compared with children exposed to other ART regimens.
-When participants were limited to those enrolled in the study before or shortly after birth and those without confirmed congenital abnormalities, this relationship became statistically significant (aRR, 1.80; 95% CI, 1.06-3.05).
+The researchers observed that children exposed to efavirenz were more likely to have a neurological condition (adjusted RR = 1.6; 95% CI, 0.99-2.58) compared with children exposed to other ART regimens.
+When participants were limited to those enrolled in the study before or shortly after birth and those without confirmed congenital abnormalities, this relationship became statistically significant.

-In previous studies, efavirenz-containing ART regimens created a threefold increased risk of suicidality among ART-naive patients.
+In previous research, efavirenz-containing ART regimens created a threefold increased risk for suicidality among ART-naive patients.

 Disclosures: Crowell reports no relevant financial disclosures.
 Please see the study for all other authors’ relevant financial disclosures.